Why Does Histamine Wake You Up at 3am?

 Are Mast Cells Connected to Circadian Rhythm?

-Nakamura et al. (2017) demonstrated that mast cells are not passive immune cells that release histamine only in response to allergens — they follow an internally generated circadian rhythm of activation.
+Nakamura et al. (2017) demonstrated that mast cells are not passive immune cells that release histamine only in response to allergens – they follow an internally generated circadian rhythm of activation.
 The transcription factor CLOCK binds to the promoter region of OCT3 (a histamine transporter) in mast cells, creating a time-dependent pattern of histamine release that peaks in the early morning hours.
 When this clock is intact, the histamine peak is predictable and, in healthy individuals, stays below the arousal threshold.
-When chronic stress or circadian disruption (such as irregular sleep schedules or overnight work rotations) desynchronizes the mast cell clock, histamine release can become erratic, amplified, or mistimed — all of which increase the likelihood of nocturnal waking.
+When chronic stress or circadian disruption (such as irregular sleep schedules or overnight work rotations) desynchronizes the mast cell clock, histamine release can become less rhythmic or mistimed – both of which may increase the likelihood of nocturnal waking.

 Related Reading